AndrewEC/diff-tools/README.md

 > python -m diff checksum verify "<path_to_file_to_compute_checksum_of>" <previous_checksum>

 ## Flake8 and Dependency Auditing
-The `build.py` script run on the py-build-utils submodule and will run the Flake8 and pip-audit modules against this project.
-Simply run the `CreateVenv.ps1` script first then run the build.py script.
+Executing the `RunScript.ps1` will perform all the required tasks such as activating the proper virtual environment, installing depdnencies, running Flake8 and pip-audit.